Frequently Asked Questions

 Energy in Scotland: Get the facts

-There are 21,000 jobs in the low carbon and renewable energy economy in Scotland across 9 renewable energy sectors.
+There are over 58,000 jobs in the low carbon and renewable energy economy in Scotland across 9 renewable energy sectors.
 The largest single sector was onshore wind, followed by solar PV, and heat pumps.
-Source: The Size and Performance of the UK Low Carbon Economy

 Renewable electricity generation in Scotland made up approximately 26% of total UK renewable generation in 2015